 This Subway Word Art project was inspired by the rage of subway art a few years ago.
 But, I created it with a teen edge for my daughter.
 Remember the collages of days gone by?
 Yup, this combines those with the more uniform look of Subway art.
 We love it!

 We think this DIY subway word art is such a great project because it is so versatile.
-Pretty much anyone anywhere can do it, and they don’t need any fancy supplies.
+Pretty much anyone, anywhere, can do it and not need any fancy supplies.
 You’re basically just using things you already have laying around!

 How to make Subway Word Art: